The Social Studies Education Program is available for candidates who plan to teach social studies to learners in middle through high school.

 Application to the Social Studies program requires satisfactory completion of the requirements listed below.
 For more information about the application process, visit our website at: http://uwm.edu/education/academics/social-studies/.

-- Completion of CURRINS 300 with a grade of C or better.
+- Pass CURRINS 300 with a C or better.

 - A 2.5 minimum cumulative GPA in all UWM and transfer courses at the time of admission application.

-- A 2.75 cumulative GPA in all economics, geography, history, psychology, political science, and sociology courses.
+- A 2.75 cumulative GPA in all Content Area courses (economics, geography, history, psychology, political science, and sociology) listed in the program requirements.

 - Meeting with faculty advisor to review admission application.
 Faculty signature required on application.